By Deborah Jeanne Sergeant

 Coconut alternatives contain little protein but have been touted for improving the metabolism; however, since it contains high levels of saturated fat, it shouldn’t be a go-to milk.

 Nut-based beverages do represent good sources of polyunsaturated fats, and are sources of vitamins A and E. Hemp beverages provide omega-3 fatty acids and magnesium.
+Hemp farmers and vegetable growers benefit from a seedling planter, which can help them reduce transplanting labor.

 Alternatives boasting a similar nutrient panel as milk are fortified with supplements.